-Course SOC 103: Religion and Society
+SOC 103: Religion and Society

 Sociology considers society as a moral system and religion becomes one of the most important sources of morality.
 The course is a blend of anthropological and sociological aspects of religion combining a study of communitarian affairs where religious beliefs and rites bring order in social life with a study of schisms and changes in religious doctrines and their relation with different classes and strata.
-The course is built around the notion that religion not only stabilises social life but also is a major source of ethics and values affecting economic and political domains
+The course is built around the notion that religion not only stabilises social life but also is a major source of ethics and values affecting economic and political domains.

+The students will appreciate the significance of ritual sustaining the social fabric and develop an understanding of ethics as part of the domain of society rather than of the individual.
+It will help in making them more conscious about moral and ethical choices in their roles as active citizens.

-- 1. Theoretical Perspectives
+Unit-I. Theoretical Perspectives

-- a) Religion as Collective Representation
+- (a) Religion as Collective Representation

-- b) Religion and Emotion
+- (b) Religion and Emotion

-- c) Religion and Rationality
+- (c) Religion and Rationality

-- d) Religion as Cultural system
+- (d) Religion as Cultural system

-- 2. Religious Practices
+Unit-II.
+Religious Practices

-- a) Ritual and Sacrifice

-- b) Magic and Witchcraft
+- a) Ritual and Sacrifice - b) Magic and Witchcraft

-- 3. Religious Organisation and Authority
+Unit-III.
+Religious Organisation and Authority

-- a) Church and Sect

-- b) Prophet and Guru
+- (a) Church and Sect - (b) Prophet and Guru

-- 4. Social Differentiation and Religion
+Unit-IV.
+Social Differentiation and Religion

-- a) Secularisation and its discontents

-- b) Civil Society and Public Sphere
+- (a) Secularisation and its discontents - (b) Civil Society and Public Sphere

-- 5. Emergent forms of Religiosity
+Unit-V. Emergent forms of Religiosity

-- a) Globalisation, Migration and Religious identity

-- b) Spirituality and New Religious Movements
+- (a) Globalisation, Migration and Religious identity - (b) Spirituality and New Religious Movements

-- 6. Critiques of Religion
+Unit-VI.
+Critiques of Religion

-- a) Religion and ideology

-- b) Religion and desire
+- (a) Religion and ideology - (b) Religion and desire